100 Best Domain Names - Domain Name Registrars Reviewed domain name registration register a cheap domain name

 There are two consistent complaints about submitting to DMOZ.
 The first is that it takes a long time.
 ODP itself says that 2 weeks to several months is to be expected.
 Remember that this is simply for the directory listing, not for the pick-up of this listing by search engines.

 The second complaint is that there is no feedback or recourse for rejection.
-If your site is accepted, you hear nothing—you'll find out only if you go hunting.
-If your site is rejected, you hear nothing—you'll only find out after however this article has all rights reserved and is copyright by 100 Best much time has passed and you draw the conclusion yourself.
+If your site is accepted, you hear nothing—you’ll find out only if you go hunting.
+If your site is rejected, you hear nothing—you’ll only find out after however much time has passed and you draw the conclusion yourself.
 In addition, there is no accepted way to contact ODP to discuss rejections, no information that you can act on to improve your chances of being listed, and—unlike the Google resubmission process—no means to try again.

 Antidote?